Maine Avenue Fish Market: Overview

 Fresh seafood is laid out for customers on one of several floating barge vendors, as it appeared in March 2006.

-Located on the Southwest Waterfront of Washington, D.C., in the shadow of Interstate 395, the Maine Avenue Fish Market stands as a cultural relic popular with locals and little known the tourists who flock to the monuments and museums just five blocks north.
+Located on the Southwest Waterfront of Washington, D.C., in the shadow of Interstate 395, the Maine Avenue Fish Market stands as a cultural relic popular with locals and little known to tourists who flock to the monuments and museums just five blocks north.
 There are more than ten stores, each with a specialty.
 The Maine Avenue Fish Market is open throughout the week, with the largest selection of fish on display Friday evening through Sunday.

 A multitude of fresh seafood is sold on floating barges that line the pier along Water Street.
 These barges, which rise and fall with the tide, are a tribute to an old tradition dating back to the Civil War.
 For years, fishmongers would navigate once a week down the Potomac to the Chesapeake.
 There, they would purchase seafood from the watermen and head back to the Washington, D.C., wharf.
 In 1961, refrigerated trucks became more efficient to bring the catch from the Eastern Shore and the "buy boats" were permanently docked and later replaced by today's steel barges.